Charia 2026

 and responsibility is more easily lost.

-Charia’s role has therefore shifted from reflective safeguard to structural necessity.
+Charia’s role has therefore shifted from an implicit governance function to an explicit persona of procedural legitimacy.

 What Charia Is Explicitly Not